 attending the restoration?

-From 1 November (2021) until the end of this year, the restoration process is happening live in the mirror-room for you to see during regular opening hours from Monday to Thursday.
+From 1 November (2021) until April 2022 the restoration process is happening live in the mirror-room for you to see during regular opening hours from Monday to Thursday.

 restoration of the stained-glass windows in the lady chapel

 Amsterdam is built on piles.
 As a result, many of the city’s monuments face subsidence problems.
 One of these is the Oude Kerk, which monitors its subsidence problems continuously.
 As the city’s first stone building, the Oude Kerk is founded on its most ancient piles.
 Beneath the building, there are two different foundation systems that cause pressure and tension on the walls.
 They have also caused damage to the stained glass windows on the east side of the Lady Chapel.
 These windows are currently being restored in our restoration studio.
 Click here for more information about the stained glass and the restoration process.